Water supply, sewerage and stormwater drainage work

 Plumbing Approvals - Liquid Trade Waste

-Narrabri Shire Council is currently updating its Liquid Trade Waste (LTW) registration and inspection program.
-The program aims to protect Narrabri Shire Council’s sewer system by monitoring all LTW Dischargers within Narrabri Shire in accordance with Council’s LTW Approvals Policy.
+Narrabri Shire Council's Liquid Trade Waste (LTW) registration and inspection program aims to protect Narrabri Shire Council’s sewer system by monitoring all LTW Dischargers within Narrabri Shire in accordance with Council’s LTW Approvals Policy.

 For further information on Liquid Trade Waste and to download application forms please click on the links below.
 More detailed guidelines can also be found below.

-Narrabri Shire Council Information On Applying for Approval to Discharge Liquid Trade Waste (Classification A)
+Approval to discharge Liquid Trade Waste (Classification A)

 What is Liquid Trade Waste?